 The energy code influences design and equipment decisions for all new construction and remodels of existing buildings, making it a highly impactful lever to make Washington’s building stock more efficient and lower emissions.
 Almost every new building constructed in Washington will exist until 2100 or beyond, meaning that aligning now with emission and efficiency objectives will avoid costly retrofits later.
 Strengthened requirements for alterations and equipment replacements ensure that improvements in existing buildings occur every time major systems reach their end of life.

 More stringent codes may increase upfront construction or retrofit costs, making investments in market adaptation support essential.
-This should include training for smaller builders, contractor upskilling, coordination with the Market Transformation Unit at Commerce (see: Accelerated Market Transformation- Stand Up a Washington Clean Buildings Market Transformation Hub), and targeted subsidies for development serving overburdened communities.
-Evaluations should compare the incremental cost of code compliance against the operational savings and other benefits of increased efficiency and comfort in buildings to further understand impacts.
+This should include training for smaller builders, contractor upskilling, coordination with the Market Transformation Hub at the Department of Commerce (see: Accelerated Market Transformation- Stand Up a Washington Clean Buildings Market Transformation Hub), and targeted subsidies for development serving overburdened communities.

 2027: